 (c) type of application;

-(d) Township/Farm name

-(e) Erf or farm number

-(f) Portion / Remainder

-(g) property description ;
+(d) property description and registration division;

-(h) Existing zoning ;;

-(i) Square Metres Granted

-(j) Density

-(k) FAR

-(l) Height (storeys/meters)

-(m) Coverage

-(n) Building Line

-(o) Parking Requirements
+(e) previous and approved zoning and existing land use;

+(f) a copy of the approved site development plan referred to in section 51;

-(p) amendment scheme number;
+(g) amendment scheme number;

-(q) annexure number;
+(h) annexure number;

-(r) item number;
+(i) item number;

-(s) item date;
+(j) item date;

-(t) decision (approved/);
+(k) decision (approved/on appeal/not approved);

+(l) reasons for the decision; and

-(u) decision date.
+(l) decision date.

-Replacement and consolidation of amendment scheme
+Replacement and consolidation of amendment of land use scheme

-(1) The Municipality may of its own accord in order to replace or consolidate an amendment scheme or several amendment schemes, map(s), annexure(s) or schedule(s) of the approved land use scheme, of more than one property, prepare a certified copy of documentation as the Municipality may require, for purposes of replacing or consolidating the said amendment scheme, which consolidated or replacement amendment scheme shall from the date of the signing thereof, be in operation; provided that:
+(1) The Municipality may of its own accord in order to replace or consolidate an amendment of a land use scheme, map, annexure or schedule of the approved land use scheme, of more than one portion of land , prepare a certified copy of documentation as the Municipality may require, for purposes of replacing or consolidating the said amendment scheme, which consolidated or replacement amendment scheme is in operation from the date of the signing thereof; provided that:

-(a) such replacement and consolidation shall not take away any land use rights granted in terms of an approved land use scheme, for purposes of implementation of the land use rights and may include a provision for consolidation of property for purposes of consolidating land use schemes; provided that if a consolidation is required, the Municipality only do so after consultation with the owner(s).
+(a) such replacement and consolidation shall not take away any land use rights granted in terms of an approved land use scheme, for purposes of implementation of the land use rights;

 (b) after the Municipality has signed and certified a consolidation or replacement amendment scheme, it must publish it in the Provincial Gazette.